Wi-Fi-Labs/Labs-Guides/GEN 3/Guides/WishmakerRNG.md

 # Wishmaker Jirachi RNG Guide

 This guide is meant to teach you how to RNG a Wishmaker Jirachi from the ENG Colosseum Bonus Disc.<br>
-The process is presented here as done on, and with examples in `BizHawk` (which runs an mGBA core); but it can be followed in `VBA` just as well, with the connection to Dolphin being done via its integrated `VBA` core.
+The process is presented here as done on, and with examples in `BizHawk` (which runs an mGBA core); but it can be followed in `mGBA` and `VBA` just as well, with specifics to the latter noted where relevant.

 ## Getting Started